AlvaroVCastro/appointmentsv1/README.md

 See `examples/Glintt/` for detailed API documentation and examples.

+## Examples Folder

+The `examples/` directory contains reference code and documentation for development context.
+It includes:
+- **Glintt API examples**: Python scripts demonstrating how to interact with the Glintt HMS API
+- **API documentation**: Detailed endpoint documentation and usage examples
+- **Integration patterns**: Examples of authentication, scheduling, and data retrieval

+These examples serve as reference material for understanding the Glintt API and are not part of the deployed application.

+## Deployment

+### Vercel Deployment

+When deploying to Vercel:

+1. **Select the frontend subfolder** as the root directory in your Vercel project settings
+2. **Framework Preset**: Select "Next.js"
+3. **Build Command**: `npm run build` (default)
+4. **Output Directory**: `.next` (default)
+5. **Install Command**: `npm install` (default)

+The Vercel project should point to the `frontend/` directory, not the repository root.

 ## Architecture

 - **Frontend**: Next.js client components using React hooks for state management